colonyos/pycolonies/README.md

 ![MapReduce example](docs/images/mapreduce.png)

 # Monadic workflows
 The workflow code can be significantly simplified by expressing it as a monad.
 A good introduction to monads can be found [here](https://brian-candler.medium.com/function-composition-with-bind-4f6e3fdc0e7).
-The example below is not a complete monad, but just illustrated how the Colonies *plumbing* can be removed and create elegant functional expressions.
+The example below is not a complete monad, but illustrated how the Colonies *plumbing* can be removed and create elegant functional expressions.
+The `>>` operator is usually call the `bind` functions and makes it possible to chain function calls.

 ```python
 def gen_data(ctx={}):